polywrap/documentation/src/docs/tutorials/create-wraps/tutorial/deploy-locally-and-test.md

 node ./scripts/deploy-contract.js
 ```

-We'll be interacting with this deployed smart contract using our Wasm wrapper.
+We'll be interacting with this deployed smart contract using our wrap.
 :::

 ### **Test**

-Now, we'll use the following command to check whether our wrapper and smart contract are working properly:
+Now, we'll use the following command to check whether our wrap and smart contract are working properly:

 ```bash
 yarn test:workflow